E-xyza/zigler/guides/1-nifs.md

   This function *does not fail*.
 - for more information on the final options parameter of `get` and `make`, see their respective documentation.
-- zigler will translate the hoisted marshalling failures into BEAM exceptions.
+- zigler will translate the hoisted marshalling failures into detailed BEAM exceptions of type `ArgumentError`.
-- zigler automatically ignores the `beam.env` parameter in the first position, and assigns the correct arity (1).
-Compilation will fail if a `beam.env` parameter is present in any other location.